 - Service providers (including identity checking services or IT infrastructure providers)

 - Professional advisers

 - Regulatory bodies and authorities

 - Portfolio companies in which we have made an investment

-How do we ensure that your data is secure?
+How do we store your personal data ensure that your data is secure?

 We have put in place appropriate physical, technical and organisational security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a legitimate need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
 In the unlikely event of a suspected or actual breach of personal data, we have procedures in place to address the breach as well as to notify you and any applicable regulator where we are required to do so.